 Diabetes in School: With appropriate planning, an individual with diabetes can participate in all school activities.
 Individuals with diabetes may, at times, require assistance and support from teachers and school staff.
 Individuals should be encouraged to manage their diabetes care in the school setting, to the extent that is appropriate for their maturity and experience with diabetes.
 The extent of an individual’s ability to participate in self-care tasks should be agreed upon by the parent/guardian, school personnel, health care team and student if appropriate.
 When all team members work together, concerns relating to diabetes management of the individual, family and school staff can be effectively addressed.
-It should be noted that there is no expectation that school staff administer insulin.
+The March 2015 policy does allow for staff to inject, bolus and/or supervise insulin dosing in schools.

 School District 23--Central OkanaganPolicy 436: Managing Students with Medical Alert/Anaphylactic Conditions

 Parents must notify the school and make sure a Medical Alert form is filled out.
 There is no mention of assisting with injections or the use or training of Glucagon.

 The parents/guardians have the primary responsibility for communicating information about serious medical conditions of their child to the school; completing the Medical Alert Planning Form; assuring that the prescribed medication, etc. is available to the school.
 The principal and the school staff have the responsibility for ensuring the safety and well-being of students during school hours and during

 after-school activities organized by the school; collecting information from parents/guardians of medical alert condition students; providing a safe and supportive environment for medical alert condition students so they can participate in activities leading toward the goals of schooling.

 Medical alert form must be filled and updated annually.

 Surrey (School District 36)Regulation No. 9610.1